SMS Körös: 1941–45

 On 6 April 1941, when the World War II German-led Axis invasion of Yugoslavia began, Morava was based at Stara Kanjiža on the Tisza river, as the flagship of the 2nd Mine Barrage Division.
 This force was responsible for the Hungarian border, and came under the operational control of the 7th Infantry Division Potiska.
 The remainder of the 2nd Mine Barrage Division consisted of the river tug R-XXI, the river transport Senta, and a few mobilised customs motorboats, based further south on the Tisza at Senta.
 On 7 April, Morava withdrew to Senta, where she was attacked by German aircraft.
 According to her commander, Poručnik bojnog broda (Note: Equivalent to a United States Navy lieutenant commander.)
-Božidar Aranđelović, her crew shot down one German aircraft and captured a Luftwaffe Oberstleutnant.
+Božidar Aranđelović, her crew shot down one German aircraft and captured an Oberstleutnant of the Luftwaffe.
 (Note: Oberstleutnant was equivalent to a United States Army lieutenant colonel.)
 On 10 April, Morava was ordered to withdraw to conform with the retreat of the 2nd Army Group of the Royal Yugoslav Army from Bačka and Baranja.
 On the evening of 11 April, Morava anchored at the confluence of the Danube and Sava near Belgrade, along with her fellow monitors Vardar and Sava, and Aranđelović took command of the flotilla.
 The three captains conferred, and decided to scuttle their vessels due to the high water levels in the rivers and low bridges, which meant insufficient clearance for the monitors to navigate freely.
 The crews of the monitors were transshipped to two tugboats, but when one of the tugboats was passing under a railway bridge, demolition charges on the bridge exploded prematurely and the bridge fell onto the tugboat.
 Of the 110 officers and men aboard the vessel, 95 were killed.

 After the scuttling of the monitors, around 450 officers and men from the Morava and various other riverine vessels gathered at Obrenovac, and armed only with personal weapons and some machine guns stripped from the scuttled vessels, started towards the Bay of Kotor in the southern Adriatic in two groups.
 The larger of the two groups only made it as far as Sarajevo on 14 April before they surrendered.
 The smaller group made their way to the Bay of Kotor, and was captured by the Italian XVII Corps on 17 April.

 Morava was later raised and repaired by the navy of an Axis puppet state, the Independent State of Croatia, in which she served as Bosna.
 She served alongside her fellow monitor Sava, which had also been raised and repaired, but retained her name.
 Along with six captured motorboats and ten auxiliary vessels, they made up the riverine police force of the Croatian state.
 Bosna was part of the 2nd Patrol Group of the River Flotilla Command, headquartered at Zemun.
 She struck a mine near Bosanski Novi on the River Una and sank in June 1944.
 The following year she was raised and broken up.